-Once upon a time — back in the 90's, to be exact — granite countertops were a trophy item attainable only by the privileged few.
-But over the ensuing decades, granite somehow shape-shifted into a mandatory upgrade for homeowners like us in the remaining 99 percent.
+Back in the 90's, granite countertops were a trophy item attainable only by the privileged few.
+Over the ensuing decades, granite somehow shape-shifted into a mandatory upgrade for homeowners.
 The problem?
 Even though granite's cost has come down a bit, it can still put a serious dent in your remodeling budget.

 01 of 07